cam48eco/LifeDWH/Readme.md

 Creation and fetching source database tables in schema .dbo with observations data (126 tables) and information on communities in schema .dim (1 table) from the csv's is conducted with two separate Airflow tasks (daily executed to catch possible changes in any of the tables), using DAGs with [mssql operator](https://airflow.apache.org/docs/apache-airflow-providers-microsoft-mssql/stable/operators.html), allowing the execution of SQL server queries on the database.

 The core of the approach are T-SQL scripts, focused not only on the initial tables creation and fetching, but enabling database tables update (with duplications preventing), as well.
-As the T-SQL codes are long, they have been not included into respective DAGs: [first](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoSourceTables.py) (for observations) and [second](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoDimSourceTables.py) (for communities), but the approach to execute separate sql files: [first](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoSourceTables_from_csvs.sql) and [second](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoDimSourceTables_from_csvs.sql) from within DAGs has been chosen (see DAGs line 42), what makes  DAGs code more clear.
+As the T-SQL codes are long, they have been not included into respective DAGs:
+- [first](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoSourceTables.py) - responsible for fetching the oltpsources database, schema 'dbo', with 126 tables with 'observations'
+- [second](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_dblife_insertDataIntoDimSourceTables.py) - responsible for fetching the oltpsources database, schema 'dim', with 1 table with 'communities' details.

+,but each DAG, has been supplemented by relevant t-sql file, to ensure the clarity:
+- at [first case:](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoSourceTables_from_csvs.sql) for fetching oltplife tables with observations,
+- at [second case:](https://github.com/cam48eco/LifeDWH/tree/main/dags/C0_insertDataIntoDimSourceTables_from_csvs.sql) for fetching oltplife tables with communities details.

 Above mentioned approach was assumed for entire solution and all separated sql files with T-SQL scripts (toghetger with DAgs) are stored [here](https://github.com/cam48eco/LifeDWH/tree/main/dags).

-"Import flat files" feature present in SSMS was not useful to achieve above mentioned resuls, as it serves only single files.
-SSMS Express version, used for this solution, does not include task scheduling feature with SQL Server Job Agent, so preparation of dedicated T-SQL code and matching it with Airflow was neccessary.
+It has to be mentioned, that "Import flat files" feature present in SSMS was not useful to achieve above mentioned resuls, as it serves only single files while migrating into SQL Server database.
+In addition, SSMS Express version, used for this solution, does not include task scheduling feature with SQL Server Job Agent, so preparation of dedicated T-SQL code and matching it with Airflow was neccessary.
 Another option, to consider in the future is to deploy [SQL Server triggers](https://learn.microsoft.com/en-us/sql/t-sql/statements/create-trigger-transact-sql?view=sql-server-ver16).

 It has to be mentioned, that to ensure proper execution of connection between Airflow and SQL Server, it was neccessary to supplement Airflow with the relevant plugin enabling MsSqlOperator.
 For this purpose, provision following command in CMD was neccessary: